 Information for Workshop Speakers

-Join us to share your project performance management knowledge and experiences at the premiere workshop and training seminar on earned value management!
+Join us to share your project performance management knowledge and experiences at this premiere workshop and training seminar!

 General Speaker Expectations:

-CPM, ICEAA and NDIA (to be referenced collectively as IPM) expect speakers to adhere to the timing as listed in the event agenda, to provide a quality session, and to be respectful of all participants and their views.
-IPM forbids you from selling, promoting, or endorsing any products and/or services within your presentation.
+CPM expects speakers to adhere to the timing as listed in the event agenda, to provide a quality session, and to be respectful of all participants and their views.
+CPM forbids you from selling, promoting, or endorsing any products and/or services within your presentation.
 You may mention products or services, but further promotion is prohibited.
-IPM members are traditionally vocal in their displeasure with sessions that appear to be sales presentations or promotions.
+Attendees are traditionally vocal in their displeasure with sessions that appear to be sales presentations or promotions.
 Any speaker who chooses to make a pitch during their presentation will not be selected to speak at any future IPM related events.
 One or two slides discussing your background, the organization you work for, and what your position entails is sufficient to set the context for your presentation.